Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Differentiable PV inversion and neural-network framework

 This term suppresses unphysical oscillations in the \(x\)-shape that would otherwise be amplified by the PV kernel.

 \paragraph*{Kinematic smoothness in \(\xi\) and \(t\):} Where data coverage allows, we optionally include analogous terms

 approximated by second differences in \(\xi\) and \(t\) at fixed \(x\).
 These priors suppress rapid kinematic fluctuations that are not supported by the experimental CFF uncertainties.
-In the numerical studies presented below, we primarily use the \(x\)-curvature prior \(R_x\) and treat \(R_\xi\) and \(R_t\) as optional stabilizers; setting \(\lambda_\xi=\lambda_t=0\) recovers an inversion regularized purely in \(x\).
+In the numerical studies presented below, we set \(\lambda_\xi=\lambda_t=0\) and use only the \(x\)-curvature prior.
+The analogous \(\xi\)- and \(t\)-smoothness terms are retained here to show the general form of the framework and may be tuned in future analyses with denser CFF coverage.

 \paragraph*{Loss function:} Given an input set of kinematic points \(\{(\xi_n,t_n,Q^2_n)\}\) and corresponding CFF values \(\Re e\,\mathcal{H}^{(\mathrm{exp})}_n\) with uncertainties \(\sigma_n\), the scalar loss minimized during training is